martin-stepwolf/-symfony-employment-exchange-2/README.md

 Each time SASS files are updated you need to run:

 ```
-docker-compose exec app npm run dev
+npm run dev
 ```

 To make it automated run:

 ```
-docker-compose exec app npm run watch
+npm run watch
 ```

-And now you have all the environment, the nginx server is in the port 8000 (e.g http://127.0.0.1:8000/).
+And now you have all the environment in the port 8000.

+Note: Use `exit` command to exit from the container, `docker-compose down` to delete the containers and `docker volume rm symfony-job-board_mysql` to delete the database volume.

 ---

 ## Functionality ⚙️

 - In /register you can create an account as normal user ["ROLE_APPLICANT"].
-- To be Administrator, set in the database ["ROLE_ADMIN"] in roles column.
+- There is an user with ROLE_ADMIN, its email is `admin@sjb.com` and password `symfony`.
 - As Administrator you can create companies with a normal user as reference(to log in).
 - As company ["ROLE_COMPANY"] you can create offers.
 - As normal user you can watch and apply to offers.
+- There is a user with some application, his email is `user@sjb.com` and password `symfony`.

 ---